 The reason why tourists would come to the outlet is mere because of its uniqueness.
 The menu served is no different from the one done in any other outlets.
 But because the sign has a ‘unique color, the ones visiting this outlet feel like they are the chosen ones.

 Examples of carefully curated PowerPoint color palettes we provide for you

-Now you know how a simple change of color, even without any scientific reasons, can do.
+Now you know what a simple change of color, even without any scientific reasons, can do.
 Knowing about this fact might be helpful for you, in theory.
-However, the practice is a little bit harder and requires trials and errors.
+However, the practice is a little bit harder and requires trial and error.